No winning ticket for Friday night's $10 million Lotto Max jackpot

 by The Canadian Press

-TORONTO — No winning ticket was sold for the 10 million jackpot in Friday night’s Lotto Max draw.

-The jackpot for the next draw on May 19 will be approximately $15 million.
+The jackpot for the next draw on May 26 will grow to approximately $15 million.

 The Canadian Press